-Grade Level Attendance Expectation for Entire School Year Kindergarten First Grade 90% Attendance Second Grade Students who are absent 20 times within a school year are Third Grade considered to be Promotion In Doubt and will face Retention Fourth Grade if absence results in academic deficiencies such that the student Fifth Grade does not meet the grade level benchmarks for promotion.
+Grade Level Attendance Expectation for Entire School Year Kindergarten A minimum of 90% Attendance First Grade Students who are absent 20 times or more within a school year Second Grade are considered to be Promotion In Doubt.
+The student will face Third Grade Retention if absence results in academic deficiencies such that Fourth Grade the student does not meet the grade level benchmarks for Fifth Grade promotion.